 Developments in organ transplants

-Transplant rejection happens when therecognises the transplanted tissue as foreign and destroys it.
+Transplant rejection happens when the immune system recognises the transplanted tissue as foreign and destroys it.
 The first successful transplant was done in 1954 when a kidney was transplanted between twins.
 Because the twins were genetically identical, no suppression of the immune system was needed.
-Since then, the use and success of has increased with:
+Since then, the use and success of transplantation has increased with:

 - improved immunosuppression